hospice/linkagefiles/README.md

 # linkagefiles
-article file with annotation
+Article file with annotation

-Each file contains tab seperated lines of citation sentence, target sentence and rating score Citation sentence is repeated on each line
+Each file contains tab seperated lines of citation sentence, target sentence and rating score.
+Citation sentence is repeated on each line.